File

 Prerequisites

-• Network Connectivity: Supermetal agent can reach the source endpoint
+• Network connectivity from the Supermetal agent to the source endpoint.

 Setup